What is the HOPE Scholarship Program?

 “Writing with Fiona every Friday was the best.”

 “I don’t know why Gail let me stay.
 I know I have an attitude and she accepted me and helped me to learn ways to not have an attitude.”

 Recognizing the need for continued academic support during the school year, Gail designed the HOPE Scholarship Program as a continuation of the HOPE Summer program focusing on supporting the developmental and academic improvement of each participant.
 The program increases interest in learning and supplements and solidifies the education gained in school, encouraging students and increasing their motivation to learn.

 Each participants sets an initial meeting with Gail during which they review the HOPE Scholarship Program participant work agreement and agree upon work dates and times.
 Topics to be covered during the program include:

 - Social studies

 - Community involvement

 Why are high school students being paid to learn?

 Dedicated to Make a Change is committed to making sure the HOPE Scholarship Program is accessible for any youth who wishes to participate.
 For long-term programs like the HOPE Scholarship, compensation for time spent is a way of making the program available to youth who would otherwise have to be working after-school jobs to support themselves.
-Youth are paid $5 an hour.
-Pay is received each Friday.
+Youth are paid.
+Pay is received twice a month on Friday.
 Upon receiving their first paycheck, youth are provided with transportation to the bank to open their own accounts, where they are required to deposit at least 25% of their pay.
-An additional $10 bonus is available to youth who attend for 30 days or more.
 Pay is contingent upon attending sessions with an open-minded, respectful attitude; participants who demonstrate inappropriate behavior will be asked to leave their session without pay after their first infraction, and a second infraction will result in dismissal from the program.